Navigation Options

 Chances are you've visited Morden for the Corn and Apple Festival, Manitoba's largest street festival that happens each August.
 You've likely heard of the Canadian Fossil Discovery Centre, too, another cornerstone attraction.

 As a community, Morden has an undeniable entrepreneurial spirit and cultural flare.
 Be sure to make time to stroll the quaint business district and patronize some independent businesses.
-Sip on a pint of local brew at Rendezvous Brewery and Taproom; shop at organic cosmetic brand Pure Anada at their flagship store; browse local art at the gift shop at the Pembina Hills Art Council, located in the historic Dominion Post Office; or have a meal fit for royalty at Bella's Castle B&B, which welcomes guests even if you're not overnighting.
+Sip on a pint of local brew at Rendezvous Brewery and Taproom; shop at organic cosmetic brand Pure Anada at their flagship store; browse local art at the gift shop at the Pembina Hills Art Council, located in the historic Dominion Post Office; or pick up some fresh baking at Legends Bakery.

 Head to Lake Minnewasta Recreation Area, just 1.5 km west of Morden, for fresh air and nature.
 Here you can book a tee time at Minnewasta Golf & Country Club.
 Colert Beach and boardwalk is at the heart of the park, and fall water activities like fishing, kayayking and canoeing are an option.
 In all seasons, a 16-km single-track trail encircles Lake Minnewasta and is an attraction for avid bikers and hikers.